 Trusts are divisible into several classes according to the mode of their creation.
 Some of the important classes are as follows:

 Where the trustee is merely to hold the estate without having any active duties to perform, it is called a simple trust.
 Where, however, the trust has been created for a particular object or purpose, there is a special trust.
-Thus, in a simple trust, the trustee is merely to hold the property for the benefit of the beneficiary and in a special trust; the trustee has duties to perform.
+Thus, in simple trust, the trustee is merely to hold the property for the benefit of the beneficiary and in a special trust; the trustee has duties to perform.

 In order to determine whether a deed of trust is a valid public or charitable trust, it is necessary to see what the dominant intention of the testator is, namely, who are the real objects of his bequest and secondly whether the class indicated as the object of charity forms at least a section of the public.
 Where the main and paramount intention of the settler was to benefit the members of his family and thereafter the members of his caste who might need assistance from such funds, there could be no public or charitable trust created.
-It is one of the cardinal rules governing execution of charitable trusts that the intention of the donor must be observed.
-This principle has been evolved as an auxiliary to this rule and is never allowed to defeat it.
+It is one of the cardinal rules governing the execution of charitable trusts that the intention of the donor must be observed.
+This principle has evolved as an auxiliary to this rule and is never allowed to defeat it.
 If the charity can be administered according to the directions of the founder, the law requires that it should be so administered.
 The Courts will not allow any departure from them on the grounds of expediency.

-Express trusts are created by the act of parties either in words or in writing, while an implied trust is one which is deduced from the conduct of the parties and the circumstances of the transactions.
+Express trusts are created by the act of parties either in words or in writing, while an implied trust is one that is deduced from the conduct of the parties and the circumstances of the transactions.

-The criterion for deciding whether a particular trust is or is not of a private nature, is whether the said trust is or is not for the benefit of individuals.
-Where the intention of the founder, as shown by the recitals in his Will, was that the property was to be dedicated for the benefit of idols, the trust is undoubtedly of a public nature and not for the benefit of the individual members of his family.
-The essential difference between a private and a public trust is that in the former, the beneficiaries are definite and ascertained individuals or individuals who within definite time can be definitely ascertained, but in the latter, the beneficial interest must be vested in an uncertain and fluctuating body of persons either the public at large or some considerable portion of it answering a particular description.
+The criterion for deciding whether a particular trust is or is not of a private nature is whether the said trust is or is not for the benefit of individuals.
+Where the intention of the founder, as shown by the recitals in his Will, was that the property was to be dedicated for the benefit of idols, the trust is undoubted of a public nature and not for the benefit of the individual members of his family.
+The essential difference between a private and public trust is that in the former, the beneficiaries are definite and ascertained individuals or individuals who within a definite time can be definitely ascertained, but in the latter, the beneficial interest must be vested in an uncertain and fluctuating body of persons either the public at large or some considerable portion of it answering a particular description.

-A revocable trust is one which is revocable when it is created by a non-testamentary instrument or orally and a power of revocation has been expressly reserved by the settler.
+A revocable trust is one that is revocable when it is created by a non-testamentary instrument or orally and a power of revocation has been expressly reserved by the settler.
 A trust may be revoked by the consent of all the beneficiaries who are competent to contract.
 All other trusts are irrevocable.
 Besides if a trust is created for charitable or religious purposes, such a trust cannot be revoked